rsto/draft-stepanek-jscontact/draft-stepanek-jscontact.md

   - `work` The address is for emailing the contact in a professional context.
   - `other` The address is for some other purpose.
 A label property MAY be included to display next to the address to help the user identify its purpose.
 - phones: ContactMethod[] (optional).
-  An array of ContactMethod objects where the values are phone numbers.
+  An array of ContactMethod objects where the values are URIs in the [@RFC3966] `tel` scheme or free-text phone numbers.
 Types are:
   - `voice` The number is for calling the contact.
   - `fax` The number is for sending faxes to the contact.
   - `pager` The number is for a pager or beeper associated with the contact.